padraic7a/thisblog/_posts/2014-01-07-tog-linux-class1.md

 Debian install
 ==============

-We also carried out a terminal based 'expert mode' installation of Debian, based on having a 20gig hard drive and 512MB ram.
+We also carried out a terminal based 'expert mode' installation of Debian, based on having a 20 gig hard drive and 512MB ram.

 The configuration chosen was